 The underside had some requirements which needed to be fulfilled - host the power button, and route the cables.

-After some testing, I knew how to place the cables and button, so I went ahead and milled the channels and pockets.
+After some testing, I knew how to place the cables and button, so I milled the channels and pockets.

 - Preparing the cable and plug:

-The sleeved cable started to fray on the end, so I hit the ends with some heat and wrapped them with electric tape.
+The sleeved cable started to fray on the end.
+To prevent further fraying some heat was necessary followed by wrapping the end in electric tape.